midonet/midonet/docs/midolman-flow-invalidation.md

 If a chain get modified all the flows tagged by its ID need to be invalidated

+#### LoadBalancer

+LoadBalancer will tag all packets which traverse it.

+These flows will be invalidated in the following cases:
+* LoadBalancer configuration changes
+* VIPs or VIP configurations change

+#### Pool

+Pool will tag all packets which traverse it.

+These flows will be invalidated in the following cases:
+* Pool configuration changes
+* Pool Members or Pool Member configurations change

+*NOTE:* When a PoolMember is set to admin state down, or removed, existing connections should be allowed to continue, although no new traffic will be directed to that PoolMember.

 #### Summary

 ##### Tagging by DatapathController